cloudposse/docs/content/community/faq.md

 ## Do we have to update integration tests?

 We do not expect contributors to be experts at integration testing or writing Golang.
 For that reason, we do not require that Open Source community contributors update integration tests.
 However, if existing tests break due to changes in a Pull Request, we will not accept the contributions until the tests pass.

+## How are Pull Requests merged?
+Can I merge my own Pull Requests?

+Once a Pull Request is approved and tests pass, then it may be merged.
+Anyone with permissions to merge is permitted to merge.
+Note, if any changes are pushed to the branch, the approval is automatically dismissed.
+This is why we let you merge your own PRs.
+Approvers are free to leave a Pull Request open so that the originator of the PR may have the recourse to change things if something comes up.

+While we try to keep `master` stable, it's just a best-effort.
+If something goes wrong, it's better that we address what broke down procedurally (e.g. improving tests, communication, etc.), than micro-managing the merging process.

+We recommend users version pin to releases for stability and never pin to master.

+After merging a Pull Request to `master`, then cut a release.
+We cut a release for every merge to master.
+If it's a bug fix, bump the patch release (e.g. `0.0.x`) or if it's a new feature bump the minor (e.g. `0.x.0`).
+It's that easy!
+Review the rest of this FAQ for more details on our `semver` strategy.

+## What are the merge constraints?

+All of our GitHub repositories implement the following convention with branch protections:

+1. At least (1) approver determined by the [`CODEOWNER`](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file
+2. Required tests passing